-- IgnoreOrphanedProcesses Do not report an error when executed processes are still alive when VBoxService or the guest OS is shutting down. - Hidden Do not show the started process according to the guest OS guidelines. - NoProfile Do not use the user's profile data when exeuting a process.
-Only available for Windows guests.
+- IgnoreOrphanedProcesses Do not report an error when executed processes are still alive when VBoxService or the guest OS is shutting down. - Hidden Do not show the started process according to the guest OS guidelines. - Profile Utilize the user's profile data when exeuting a process.
+Only available for Windows guests at the moment.